Master of Arts in Teaching (M.A.T.) Special Education/Moderate Disabilities

 Apply to Mount Holyoke

-Funding your graduate education
+Funding your education

 Everyone’s financial situation is unique, and we offer scholarships, fellowships and partnership programs to help make an exceptional education accessible for everyone.